Skip to content

 Hooks

 Hooks provide an extensible event-driven system for automating actions in response to agent commands and events.
-Hooks are automatically discovered from directories and can be managed via CLI commands, similar to how skills work in RemoteClaw.
+Hooks are automatically discovered from directories and can be inspected with remoteclaw hooks, while hook-pack installation and updates now go through remoteclaw plugins.

 Getting Oriented